jonnonz1/nz-statute-book/acts/public/1993/biosecurity-act-1993.md

-(4) An infringement notice under this section must be in the prescribed form, and must specify— (a) sufficient details to inform the defendant fairly of the time, place, and nature of the offence alleged; and (b) the amount of the infringement fee for the offence; and (c) where the fee may be paid; and
+(4) An infringement notice under this section must be in the prescribed form, and must specify— (a) sufficient details to inform the defendant fairly of the time, place, and nature of the offence alleged; and (b) the amount of the infringement fee for the offence; and (c) where the fee May be paid; and
-  (d) the time within which the fee may be paid; and (e) how and where payment may be made under subsection (5); and (f) a summary of how the provisions of section 21(10) of the Summary Proceedings Act 1957 apply to the offence alleged; and (g) that the defendant has a right to request a hearing; and (h) a statement of the consequences if the defendant neither pays the fee nor requests a hearing; and (i) such other particulars as are prescribed by regulations made under this Act.
+  (d) the time within which the fee May be paid; and (e) how and where payment May be made under subsection (5); and (f) a summary of how the provisions of section 21(10) of the Summary Proceedings Act 1957 apply to the offence alleged; and (g) that the defendant has a right to request a hearing; and (h) a statement of the consequences if the defendant neither pays the fee nor requests a hearing; and (i) such other particulars as are prescribed by regulations made under this Act.
-(5) If the infringement notice is served by delivering it to a person at a port approved under section 37 or section 37A, that person may choose to pay immediately the infringement fee in the manner specified in the notice.
+(5) If the infringement notice is served by delivering it to a person at a port approved under section 37 or section 37A, that person May choose to pay immediately the infringement fee in the manner specified in the notice.
-(6) The Ministry may provide particulars of an infringement notice in accordance with section 21(4) and (4A) of the Summary Proceedings Act 1957, after a period of 14 days from the date of service of the infringement notice, or a copy of the infringement notice, if—
+(6) The Ministry May provide particulars of an infringement notice in accordance with section 21(4) and (4A) of the Summary Proceedings Act 1957, after a period of 14 days from the date of service of the infringement notice, or a copy of the infringement notice, if—
   (a) the infringement fee for the offence has not by then been paid to the Ministry at the address specified in the notice (or immediately under subsection (5)); and
   (b) the Ministry has not by then received at that address a notice requesting a hearing in respect of that offence.
 (7) If an infringement notice has been issued and served under this section, the Summary Proceedings Act 1957 applies as if that notice were a reminder notice served under section 21(2) of that Act, and the provisions of that Act apply, with all necessary modifications, to the alleged offence as if—